mbradyneeley/Backup-to-Object-Storage-Pipeline/README.md

 ## Requirements

-• Have an Rclone config set up and ready to go
+* Have an Rclone config set up and ready to go
+  * Here is a helpful link for setting it up with a number of storage services: https://www.chpc.utah.edu/documentation/software/rclone.php
+* Pipeline Dependencies:

-• Rclone
+  * Rclone

-• samtools
+  * samtools

-• GNU tar
+  * GNU tar

 ## TODO:
 • Fit repo to Snakemake requirements so this can be linked to their repository of pipelines: https://snakemake.readthedocs.io/en/stable/snakefiles/best_practices.html